-Please be aware that the cost of living is higher in Washington, DC than in Wisconsin, starting with a 10% sales tax.
-To give you an idea of this difference, according to MIT's Living Wage Calculator, the required minimum annual income for a single adult before taxes in DC is \$46,082, compared to \$36,371 in Madison.
+Please be aware that the cost of living is higher in Washington, DC than in Wisconsin, starting with a 10% sales tax (on average, certain goods and services vary in their sales tax, ranging from 6-18%).
+To give you an idea of this difference, according to MIT's Living Wage Calculator, the required minimum annual income for a single adult before taxes in DC is \$54,034, compared to \$46,137 in Madison.